TangoJ-Labs/fabric-production-tutorials/decentralized_solo/README.md

 In a decentralized service, each org needs its own CA and MSP hierarchy.
 <br>
 <br>
-IF YOU MODIFY THE ORG NAMES, change the below commands as needed, and be sure to check the docker compose files and the config files:
+IF YOU MODIFY THE ORG NAMES, change the commands in this tutorial as needed, and be sure to check the docker compose files and the config files:
 >`fabric-ca-server-config.yaml`:
 >- version: (ensure usable by ca server image)
 >- ca: name: